richlee33/montecarlo/README.md

 An indirect way to verify the annual contributions are getting added to the balance, is to set the `annual_contribution` to `0` or a negative value and see how this affects the success rate values.

 ## Automated Testing
-There are two test programs that will parse output files for expected values generated after the simulation is run.
+There are two test programs that will parse output files for expected values generated after the experiment is run.
 The `output_files = True` [setting](#output-summary-table-and-plots-to-disk), will save to disk, several files that are consumed by the test programs.
-A Continuous Integration (CI) job can be built to run these test programs to verify code changes did not unexpectedly affect the simulation results.
+A Continuous Integration (CI) job can be built to run these test programs to verify code changes did not unexpectedly affect the experiment results.

 ### Run
 ```sh